 - Leave data roaming activated for that eSIM.

-- Upon landing in Riyadh or Jeddah, it connects automatically.
+- Upon landing in Riyadh or Jeddah, it connects automatically without you having to do anything else.

-If you get stuck at any step, follow our guide to installing an eSIM with screenshots.
-The key: install it at home, but don't activate the plan until the day of your trip if your plan starts counting from the first connection.
+If you get stuck at any step, follow our complete guide to installing an eSIM with screenshots of each screen.
+The key is to install it calmly at home, but without activating the data plan until the day of the flight if your tariff starts counting from the first connection to a Saudi network.

-Good news: WhatsApp, Google Maps, Instagram, and usual apps work normally using eSIM data.
-WhatsApp calls and video calls work without any issues, which is especially useful because VoIP calls sometimes have restrictions with local SIMs.
+Good news: WhatsApp, Google Maps, Instagram, and other usual applications work normally using eSIM data.
+WhatsApp calls and video calls work without any problem, which is especially useful because voice over internet (VoIP) calls have had occasional restrictions in the country depending on the application and the moment; it is advisable to have an alternative installed (WhatsApp, FaceTime, Google Meet) in case a specific service causes problems that day.

-A practical detail about the destination: Saudi Arabia has a specific time (GMT+3), so keep your data active for your mobile to automatically adjust the time zone and avoid confusion with flight or prayer times.
-To navigate Riyadh or Jeddah, Google Maps with real-time data is your best ally against traffic.
-And if you ever don't see a signal, check that data roaming for the eSIM is activated and that you have selected that line as your mobile data line.
+A practical detail of the destination: Saudi Arabia has a single time zone (GMT+3), so with active data, your phone adjusts the time automatically, and you don't get confused with flight or prayer times, which set the rhythm of daily life in the country.
+To get around Riyadh or Jeddah, Google Maps with real-time data is your best ally against rush hour traffic.
+If at any time it loses signal, check that data roaming for the eSIM is activated and that you have selected it as the primary mobile data line, because your phone sometimes defaults back to the physical SIM even if it's empty.

 Frequently asked questions

-Can I buy the Saudi Arabia eSIM before traveling?
+Can I buy a Saudi Arabia eSIM before traveling?

 Yes, and it's recommended.
 You install it at home with Wi-Fi, and it's ready to connect as soon as you land in Riyadh or Jeddah.
-Just make sure to activate data roaming for the eSIM upon arrival.
-You save time looking for a store or dealing with passport procedures at your destination.
+Just be sure to activate data roaming for the eSIM upon arrival.
+You won't waste time looking for a store or dealing with passport procedures at your destination.

 Which operator does the eSIM use in Saudi Arabia?